 Proper housing

-Another requirement that the immigration office will analyze is the house in which the regrouped person will start living.
+Another requirement that the immigration office will check is the house wherein the regrouped person will start living.

-How can you prove it?
-You will ask for an adequate housing report to the town hall of the city or village in which you live.
-Among other things, this report takes into account how big the house is, how many people live in it, its state, how many rooms it has, and so on.
+Among other things, this report takes into account how big the house is, how many people live in it, its current state, how many rooms it has, what each room is used for, and so on.

 Demonstrating the kinship bond